 The astronomers find that the magnetic field along the filament is well-ordered and parallel to the structure, but at the cores themselves the field direction is much more complex, sometimes parallel and sometimes perpendicular.
 They conclude that during the formation of the cores the magnetic fields, at least at small scales, become unimportant compared to turbulence and infall.
 Although the field may play an important role as the filament initially collapses, once the dense cores develop the local kinematics from infall and gravitational effects become more important.

-Reference: “Magnetic Fields in the Massive Dense Cores of the DR21 Filament: Weakly Magnetized Cores in a Strongly Magnetized Filament,” Tao-Chung Ching, Shih-Ping Lai1, Qizhou Zhang, Josep M. Girart, Keping Qiu, and Hauyu B. Liu, ApJ; 838, 121, 2017.
+Reference: “Magnetic Fields in the Massive Dense Cores of the DR21 Filament: Weakly Magnetized Cores in a Strongly Magnetized Filament” by Tao-Chung Ching, Shih-Ping Lai1, Qizhou Zhang, Josep M. Girart, Keping Qiu and Hauyu B. Liu, 31 March 2017, The Astrophysical Journal.